buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 Interpreter generation
 ----------------------

-What if you want a more full-featured interpreter than the one described above?
-That one is a script that mimics an interpreter--it has support for only a limited number of command-line options.
+The interpreter described above is a script that mimics an interpreter--it has support for only a limited number of command-line options.
+What if you want a more full-featured interpreter?

 The interpreter recipe generates a full-fledged version.
 Here's an example.